vdmakul/manulog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+## Planned features
+* Basic UI
+- [ ] Edit and preview markdown text
+* Storage and auth
+- [ ] Store markdown in user gists on github
+- [ ] Auth with github keys that are encrypted with user password, stored at localStorage and decrypted only in runtime
+* Basic feature: log of manual
+- [ ] UI for creating logs
+- [ ] Store logs in single .md file

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.